rprinz08/f80/README.md

 |0xfe| In      |Millisecond ticks|
 |0xff| In      |CPU clock ticks|

+The Z80 is implemented in Verilog and the surrounding peripherals are integrated/implemented using [Migen](https://github.com/m-labs/migen).

 # Installation

-The following instructions gets you going, assuming no requirements are installed on your system.
+The following instructions get you going, assuming no requirements are installed on your system.
 If some of the required components are already available then skip the corresponding steps or packages.